 Hillside Home Retrofits Can Save Your Life

-Contractors built homes on steep hillsides in Oakland, Berkeley, and parts of El Cerrito because land on flat lots was no longer available.
-For the same reason contractors built many homes on steep lots in San Francisco.
-The structural deficiencies inherent in hillside homes caused numerous casualties in addition to catastrophic losses of property.
-These photos below, and the video above, show what happened to hillside homes in the Northridge earthquake.
+Contractors built homes on steep hillsides in Oakland, Berkeley, and parts of El Cerrito when land on flat lots was no longer available.
+For the this reason, contractors built many homes on steep lots in San Francisco.
+The structural deficiencies inherent in hillside homes caused numerous casualties in addition to catastrophic losses of property in the Northridge earthquake.
+The photos below, and the video above, show what happened to hillside homes in the Northridge earthquake.
 They clearly point out why hillside home retrofits are so necessary.
 A hillside retrofit might save your life.

 In response to this tragedy, the City of Los Angeles developed the Los Angles Hillside Code for hillside home retrofits.
 This code does not rely on plywood shear walls to protect these homes.
 Unfortunately, the California Building Code still relies on retrofit standards that use plywood in spite of the fact these houses will collapse.
 Meanwhile, the clock is ticking on the Hayward Fault.

 Here is a photograph that shows why people love hillside homes; the views can be spectacular.
 Notice the police tape going across the photo.
 In the photo below you see what lies down the hill.
 You can see a cement slab leading into a cliff that once was a driveway.

 Why do Hillside Homes Kill People?

 The Northridge earthquake completely destroyed this house while other homes around it withstood the earthquake.
 Why?
 The answer to that question was the focus of an extensive engineering study.
 This study was conducted by a Los Angeles Department of Building and Safety and the Structural Engineers Association of Southern California.
 Their findings contradicted what they believed about shear wall bracing.
 Shear wall bracing is not allowed in Los Angeles, but it is still allowed in the Bay Area.